purposeanalytics/lemr-open-data/README.md

 # lemropendata

-`lemropendata` is an R interface to the [LEMR Open Data Portal](http://20.220.163.227).
+`lemropendata` is an R interface to the [LEMR Housing Monitor open data portal](https://data.lemr.ca/en/dataset).
 The goal of the package is to help read data directly into R without needing to manually download it via the portal.

 ## Installation